-Testing revealed that patterns composed of co-occurring features calculated the rating for general hearing loss at a maximum accuracy rate of 78%, marginally better than merely assigning the same rating to all generally hearing loss diagnostic codes when a prior rating had been assigned (as stated earlier – roughly 72%).
-Based on these results, the BCDS team determined that additional features – beyond co-occurring conditions – would need to be added to the General Hearing Loss model.
+Testing revealed that patterns composed of co-occurring features calculated the rating for general hearing loss at a maximum accuracy rate of 78 percent, marginally better than merely assigning the same rating to all general hearing loss diagnostic codes when a prior rating had been assigned (as stated earlier, roughly 72 percent).
+Based on these results, the BCDSS team determined that additional features beyond co-occurring conditions would need to be added to the General Hearing Loss model.

 Expanded General Hearing Loss Model Development, Optimization and Testing